top of page

 Research and Advisory Committees

-Substantive bodies propose solutions, develop standards, assess data, and review policy actions and best socioeconomic practices in the World's Smallest Economies.
+and reviewing policy actions and best socioeconomic practices in the world’s smallest wconomies

 Operations Division

-The Operations Division is composed of lawyers, financiers, fundraisers, and other specialists who carry out the operational work,
+Composed of lawyers, financiers, fundraisers, and other specialists carrying out the operational work,

-financial management, fundraising, and administrative support of the OSEW.
+financial management, fundraising, and administrative support of OSEW

 Data Collection